DeanoBurrito/northport/README.md

 - A *nice*, if limited, userspace experience.
 Basic window manager, shell, and other common programs like a file explorer and text editor.

 - A port to another hardware platform is something I've been interested in for a while.
-I'm currently looking at ariscv64i platform, probably just the qemu `virt` platform for now, until I can get some real hardware.
+I'm currently looking at a riscv64i platform, probably just the qemu `virt` platform for now, until I can get some real hardware.

 - Decent documentation!
 It'd be nice to get some other people to develop small programs or drivers oneday.